wazedde/ucom/README.md

 Arguments:
   [DIRECTORY]
           Specifies the project's directory

           [default: .]

 Options:
   -p, --packages <PACKAGES>
           Determines the level of package information to display

           [env: UCOM_PACKAGE_LEVEL=]
-          [default: local]
+          [default: excluding-unity]

           Possible values:
           - none:            No package information is displayed
-          - local:    Displays information for local, non-Unity packages only
+          - excluding-unity: Displays non-Unity packages only
-          - registry: Additionally includes information for packages from the Unity registry
+          - including-unity: Additionally includes information for packages from the Unity registry
           - all:             Displays all package information including built-in packages and dependencies

   -h, --help
           Print help (see a summary with '-h')